telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfstreamwriter/pdfstreamwriter.md

 * **ImageQuality**: This property is of type [ImageQuality]({%slug radpdfprocessing-concepts-imagequality%}) and gets or sets the default image quality when exporting images to PDF.
 The default value is *High*.
 The value of this property is overridden when specifying the ImageQuality in ImageSource constructor or when creating [ImageSource]({%slug radpdfprocessing-model-imagesource%}) from EncodedImageData.
 The quality of the images reflects the size of the PDF file.
 The higher the quality, the bigger the document size is.

+* **ImageCompression**: Gets or sets the image compression type.
+The possible values are:
+	- **None**: No compression will be used.
+	- **Default**: The image compression will be preserved as it is in the original document.
+	- **FlateDecode**: The images will be encoded with a FlateDecode filter.
+	- **DCTDecode**: Compresses data using a DCT (discrete cosine transform) technique based on the JPEG standard.

 * **WriteAnnotations**: A boolean property indicating whether the annotations should be included in the exported document.

 > The XAML SDK repository on GitHub contains examples showing the capabilities of PdfStreamWriter: